Bob Good

-Robert George Good (born September 11, 1965) is an American politician who is the U.S. representative in Virginia's 5th congressional district.
-He is a member of the Republican Party.
+Robert George Good (born September 11, 1965) is an American politician and former athletic director who served as the U.S. representative for Virginia's 5th congressional district from 2021 to 2025.
+A member of the Republican Party, he previously served as a member of the Board of Supervisors in Campbell County, Virginia from 2016 to 2019.
+Good also worked at his alma mater, Liberty University, and for Citi.

+Good was first elected to Congress in 2020, after defeating incumbent Denver Riggleman in the Republican primary.
+Good supported the removal of Kevin McCarthy as Speaker of the House and became chair of the House Freedom Caucus in January 2024.
+He also endorsed Ron DeSantis instead of Donald Trump in the 2024 Republican Party presidential primaries.
+As a result, Good faced a primary challenge from state senator John McGuire, who was recruited by Kevin McCarthy and endorsed by Donald Trump.
+McGuire's victory was certified on July 2, by a margin of 0.6%.
+Good requested a recount, which he lost.
+He resigned as chair of the Freedom Caucus on September 17, 2024, and was succeeded by Andy Harris.

 Early life and education

 Good was born in Wilkes-Barre, Pennsylvania, and lived in North Jersey before moving to Lynchburg, Virginia, with his family at age nine.
 He attended Liberty Christian Academy, where he was a member of the wrestling team.
 Good was awarded a partial wrestling scholarship to Liberty University, where he earned a Bachelor of Science in finance and a Master of Business Administration.

 Career

 For 17 years, Good worked for Citi Financial.
 When he announced his campaign for Congress in 2019, he was serving as an associate athletic director for development at Liberty University.

 Good was a member of the Campbell County Board of Supervisors from 2016 to 2019.
-During his three years as a county supervisor, he supported socially conservative causes, voting to condemn the U.S. Supreme Court decision recognizing a constitutional right to same-sex marriage; to declare the county a "Second Amendment sanctuary"; and to call upon the Virginia General Assembly to restrict transgender bathroom use.
+During his three years as a county supervisor, he supported socially conservative causes, voting to condemn the U.S. Supreme Court decision recognizing a constitutional right to same-sex marriage; to declare the county a "Second Amendment sanctuary"; and to call upon the Virginia General Assembly to restrict transgender restroom use.